hmgreen44/Tic-tac-toe/pseudo.md

-what objects do I want to have in a tic tac toe game?
+----What objects do I want to have in a tic tac toe game?----

-a board
+board
+    board has grid of 9 columns 3 rows

 player - give player properties
     player1 is p1
     player1 has an icon
     player2 is p2
+    player2 has an icon
+    player1 has an array value of 1 player2 has an array value of 2 tiles
+    tiles need unique id's 0-8
+    tiles need to know what value is being stored in them 0 = empty 1 = x 2 = O

+----What methods do I need to run in the actual tictactoe game?---- (Remember methods are functions that are part of an object) tile clickability - store value in tile who won? - based on the sum of array win combinations

+----What functions would I use outside the scope of my objects?---- intiialize the game manage the states? function playerState()? declare winner reset board reset the game